VladSung/todo/README.md

 # My old practice project (restored from old hard drive).
-Yep, is unoptimized and ugly2.
+Yep, is unoptimized and ugly.
 Looks like it was written in July 2021

 # Getting Started with Create React App